 3. Saint Louis University

-It is also renowned for its natural beauty and vast pine forests.
-Students attending the campus can be sure that, alongside a quality education, they will experience the very best of the country’s culture.
-The annual Flower Festival, Panagbenga, is just one example, where visitors can watch floats made of flowers, traditional dances, and fireworks displays, among other activities.
+The main campus is located in Baguio City, the Summer Capital of the Philippines.
+It is also renowned for its natural beauty and pine-covered surroundings.
+Students attending the campus can be sure that, alongside a quality education, they will experience one of the country’s most distinctive cultural and academic environments.

 4. Mapúa University